joeyheo/BPF-TRACK/README.md

 # [BPF-TRACK] Browser-based Pseudo-telemetry Framework for early-stage functional validation of directional TRACKing systems

-**Companion repository for:** *An Open-Source Browser-Based Pseudo-Telemetry Framework for Early-Stage Functional Validation of Directional Tracking Systems*, Joey Heo, AIAA Journal of Aerospace Information Systems, submitted 2026.
+**Companion repository for:** *An Open-Source Browser-Based Pseudo-Telemetry Framework for Early-Stage Functional Validation of Directional Tracking Systems*, Sunghyun (Joey) Heo, AIAA Journal of Aerospace Information Systems, submitted 2026.

 ## What this is